aklesh-dev/code-craft-editor/README.md

 For the editor
 - used monaco editor for the code editor.
 - used library  `@monaco-editor/react` for integrating the editor with react.

+Piston API
+- Piston API is a powerful API that allows you to run code in many programming languages.
+- Used for running code in the editor.